-It’s one of those tricky and much discussed combinations, the only sure-fire answer is that if a pairing works for you, then that pairing is a success.
+It’s one of those tricky and much-discussed combinations, the only sure-fire answer is that if a pairing works for you, then that pairing is a success.

-Well I never knew that…
+Well, I never knew that…

-Did you know for example that cocoa trees grow some 12-15 metres high, and produce just 20-30 cocoa pods (like small yellow rugby balls) with each tree producing just a few bars of chocolate?!
+Did you know chocolate and wine are made in the same way? (including a fermentation, the same yeasts).
+Did you also know cocoa trees grow some 12-15 metres high, and produce just 20-30 cocoa pods (like small yellow rugby balls), with each tree producing just a few bars of chocolate?!

 Pairing chocolate and wine can be tricky, largely because the products can have so much in common – the tannins in each one fighting on your palate.
 A sweet chocolate for example makes very dry wines bitter and thin, masking delicate fruity flavours.